-(AP) - More than 315 people have died in fires in Bangladesh garment factories since 2006.
-The country has about 4,000 garment factories and earns about $20 billion a year from garment exports, mainly to the United States and Europe.
-Some recent deadly garment factory fires:
+(AP) – More than 315 people have died in fires in Bangladesh garment factories since 2006.
+The country has about 4,000 garment factories and earns about $20 billion a year from exports of garment products, mainly to the U.S. and Europe.

-_ A fire in December 2010 at a 10-story factory in Ashulia kills 29 workers.
+_ A fire in December 2010 at a 10-story factory in Ashulia, outside Dhaka, kills 29 workers.

-_ In February 2010, a fire engulfs a sweater factory in Gazipur, killing at least 28.
+_ In February 2010, a sweater factory in Gazipur outside Dhaka is engulfed by a fire, leaving at least 28 dead.

-_ Another fire in 2006 kills 63 workers at a factory in southeastern Chittagong city.
+_ Another fire in 2006 kills 63 workers at a garment factory in southeastern Chittagong city.

 _ More than 60 workers have died in a number of smaller fires over the past six years.